 I'm a nonfiction filmmaker based in New York City and Chicago.
 While Present may happen to be my last name, a focus on being present is what binds my work together.
-Through experimenting with form, structure, and narrative, I hope to capture the connective bonds across humanity and to the environment.
+Through experimenting with form, structure, and narrative, I hope to capture the connective bonds across humanity and to the planet.
 My work often focuses on the intersection of issues related to climate, community, and anthropology.
 I often make work in and about the natural world, and through using unconventional means.

 You can get in touch with me at: